ineffably/vibe-space-shooter/memory-bank/techContext.md

 ### Texture Handling in Pixi.js v8.9
 - Rectangle for texture frame: `new Rectangle(x, y, width, height)`
-- Creating textured sprites from spritesheet frames
+- Creating textured sprites from spritesheet frames:
+  - Do NOT use: `new Texture(baseTexture, frameRect)` - Not supported in v8.9
+  - Instead: Clone the base texture and set its frame property:
+    ```typescript
+    const texture = baseTextureAsset.clone();
+    texture.frame = new Rectangle(x, y, width, height);
+    ```
-- Texture cache management for efficient reuse
+- Store each extracted texture by name in a cache (Map) for reuse
-- Proper debugging of texture loading and application
-- Handling position and origin with sprite anchors
+- Access textures by name rather than reconstructing them each time
+- Be aware of sprite anchor points when positioning sprites on screen
+- For animated explosions, use the dedicated explosion spritesheets

 ### TypeScript Usage
 - Define interfaces for all major components